Social and Public Policy, Master of Arts

 Final Project

 The final project represents the capstone experience in the program.
 This shall take the form of a Policy Memorandum, which is designed to support students’ professional and personal goals.
 This is a challenging task which draws on and brings together the skills and concepts learned through the master’s program.
 It requires identification of a public policy issue, examination and interpretation of various sources of information relating to the issue including scholarly sources, analysis of possible approaches to the issue and the student’s recommendations regarding the issue.
+In some cases, students may choose to do a Practicum, a learning opportunity to develop skills and practical insights related to workplace development, analysis, and implementation.

 Learning Activities and Course Goals